m-chaturvedi/undupes/README.md

 Specify comma or dash separated values for files to keep (ex: 1,2,3-4). [n]one, [a]ll.
 >>>
 ```

+The `+` 's indicate that by default all the files would be kept.
+I tried to stick to the io style of j/f-dupes, to reduce the cognitive load of learning a new io style.

 ### Supporting fdupes' functionality